Model Predictive Path Integral PID Control for Learning-Based Path Following

-Compared with the baseline setting ($I=2048$), conventional MPPI exhibits a larger deviation from the reference path when the sample size is reduced to $I=16$, whereas the proposed method (MPPI--PID) preserves a tracking trajectory closely aligned with the reference path.
-Fixed-gain PID control still exhibits a larger deviation in the latter part.
+Compared with the baseline setting ($I=2048$), conventional MPPI exhibits a larger deviation from the reference path when the sample size is reduced to $I=16$, whereas MPPI--PID preserves a tracking trajectory closely aligned with the reference path.
+The fixed-gain PID control still exhibits a larger deviation in the latter part.